FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Boundary Conditions.rst

 ____________________________________

 1. Use the mouse wheel to zoom to the west side of the project where the water leaves the grid.
+   Roll the mouse wheel in and out to zoom.
+Click the mouse wheel to drag the map.

 .. image:: ../img/Coastal/bc002.png